On the foundations and applications of Lorentz-Finsler Geometry: Global Lorentz-Finsler Geometry

 By construction, at each point $p\in \bar M$, $T$ attains the minimum of $d\tau$ restricted to $\Sigma_{\mathcal{G}}|_p:=\mathcal{G}^{-1}(1) \cap {T_pM}$.
 Then, one can smoothen $\Sigma_\mathcal{G}$ (thus $\mathcal{G}$) close to the direction of $T$ to obtain a smooth and strongly convex $\Sigma$ following the procedure in \cite[\S 5.2]{JS20}.
 It is important to notice that this procedure permits to maintain $T$ as the direction of the minimum of $d\tau|_{\Sigma}$.
 Indeed, revising the procedure, it is enough to ensure that 0 remains as the minimum for the smoothed function $\tilde t_0$ in \cite[Lemma 5.4]{JS20}.
 This can be achieved directly by using the general argument by D. Azagra explained in \cite[Remark 5.5]{JS20}.
 Thus, taking the corresponding Lorentz-Finsler metric $L$ (with the so-smoothened indicatrix $\Sigma$), the gradient $\nabla \tau$ will point everywhere in the direction of $T$, in particular along $T(\partial M)$ on $\partial M$.

 (c) The procedure to obtain the splitting in Theorem \ref{t_splitting} also works now, because the flow of $\nabla \tau$ preserves $\partial M$. \end{proof}

-\begin{rem} The strenghetening of the conditions on temporal functions for the Lorentzian case in items \eqref{item1} to \eqref{item5} of \S \ref{s_items} rely on arguments similar to those in the proof of Theorem \ref{t_splitting}.
-It is worth pointing out that cone triples $\Omega, T, F)$ provide a simple technical way to implement operations in cone structures as widening or narrowing cone strucuture (say, replacing $F$ by a Finsler metric with indicatrix enclosed or enclosed the one of $F$, resp.) to be used for stability.
+\begin{rem} The strengthening of the conditions on temporal functions for the Lorentzian case in items \eqref{item1} to \eqref{item5} of \S \ref{s_items} rely on arguments similar to those in the proof of Theorem \ref{t_splitting}.
+It is worth pointing out that cone triples $(\Omega, T, F)$ provide a simple technical way to implement operations in cone structures as narrowing or widening them (say, replacing $F$ by a Finsler metric with indicatrix inside or enclosing the one of $F$, resp.) to be used for stability.
 Thus, these five items can be extended to the Lorentz-Finsler case as before.
 Moreover, the strengthening in item \eqref{item6} corresponds directly to the Lorentz-Finsler result in Theorem \ref{t_splitting2}.

 Notice that some of these stregthenings are relevant in its own, but items \eqref{item3} and \eqref{item4} are also important for applications to Nash-type isometric embeddings and convergence of Lorentz metrics.
-Thus, it would be interesting to explore Lorentz-Finsler issues in these fields, taking into account the subtleties of the purely Finsler problem (see for example \cite{BI} and \cite{ZS}).
+Thus, it would be interesting to explore Lorentz-Finsler issues in these fields, taking into account the subtleties of the purely Finsler problem (see for example \cite{BI}).

 Finally, the analytic case in item \eqref{item7} can also be extended to the Lorentz-Finsler case reasoning as in \cite{Sa22}.
 Namely, Grauert \cite[Prop.
 8]{Grauert} and Whitney \cite[Lemmas 6, 7]{W} (see also \cite{Azagra}) established that any $C^k$ function, $k\in \N$, on a real analytic manifold can be $C^k$ approximated by analytic functions.
-Then, a $C^2$ approximation of a (eventually steep and $h$-steep) Cauchy temporal function by analytic ones suffices to maintain the spacelike character of the slices and its Cauchy character (apart from the other eventual properties), as well as to construct the orthogonal splitting.
+Then, a $C^2$ approximation of a (eventually steep and $h$-steep) Cauchy temporal function by analytic ones suffices to maintain the spacelike character of the slices and its Cauchy character (apart from the other eventual properties), as well as to construct the splitting in Th. \ref{t_splitting}. \end{rem}